Badrchakkouri/chef-on-gcp/readme.md

+# A glance at the project

+In this project I'll be installing and configuring Chef using instances in GCP built with Terraform.

 # How to build the instances with Terraform?

 First I create a `GCP-account.json` file and I fill it with my GCP connection info like project_id, client_id, private_key... this can also be done with a better option which is generating directly this file form the GCP IAM console. the json file is being called in the `provider.tf` in order for terraform to use its info to access my GCP account.